Create a repository

 - Sign a commit: Use GPG to sign your commits.

 On GitLab.com, your repository size limit is 10GB (including LFS).
 For other instances, the repository size is limited by your system administrators.

 You can also reduce a repository size using Git.

 All the contributors to your codebase are displayed under your project's Settings > Contributors.

 They are ordered from the collaborator with the greatest number of commits to the fewest, and displayed on a nice graph:

 The repository graph displays visually the Git flow strategy used in that repository:

 Find it under your project's Repository > Graph.

-Select branches to compare and view the changes inline:
+Select branches to compare using the branch filter search box, then click the Compare button to view the changes inline: